auth0/docs/articles/tokens/refresh-token.md

 ---
 title: Refresh Token
-description: What is a Refresh Token and what you can do with it.
+description: What is a Refresh Token and how you can use it.
 ---

 # Refresh Token

-A **refresh token** is a special kind of token that contains the information required to obtain a new `access_token` or `id_token`.
+A **Refresh Token** is a special kind of token that contains the information required to obtain a new [Access Token](/tokens/access-token) or [ID Token](/tokens/id-token).

-> An `id_token` is used by the client that receives it in order to identify the user.
-An `access_token` is used by a client to access an API.
-For more information refer to: [Tokens](/tokens).

 Usually, a user will need a new access token only after the previous one expires, or when gaining access to a new resource for the first time.